EFTEC/example.cupcakes/README.md

 $db->open();

 $blade=new BladeOne(); // it will create the folders compiles/ .
 The folder views/ must be created
-					   // if they are not create then you should create it manually
+                       // if they are not creating then you should build it manually
 ```

-### Initilizing the data createtable.php
+### Initializing the data createtable.php

 For Mysql, we will need to create the table and add some information.